Dual intent: Immigrant intent

+30 to 60 day rule

-Some confuse an example of immigrant intent presented in a footnote within the Foreign Affairs Manual.
-This footnote is called the 30- to 60-day rule.
-This relates to the presumption of immigration fraud by consular officials.
+A footnote within the Foreign Affairs Manual has caused some confusion.
+This footnote is called the 30- to 60-day rule, which relates to the presumption of immigration fraud by consular officials.
 If a person enters on a non-immigrant visa, such as a B-2 visa, but soon after works without USCIS authorization or marries a U.S. citizen or permanent resident, then a consular official may presume visa fraud and deny all future visa applications.
 This 30- to 60-day concept has little to do with dual intent.
 This footnote guides consular officials on the intention of the U.S. government to deter those from entering, who intend to abuse the non-immigrant visa system based upon Immigration and Naturalization Sections 214(b) or 212(a)(6)(C)(i).

-There are times when individuals who are married to U.S. citizens are allowed into the U.S. on tourist visas or visa waivers.
-Such applicants for entry must demonstrate to the satisfaction of the consular or port official that their trip is temporary.
-That is, that they are likely to return to their country of citizenship, because they have no interest in immigrating for the purposes of the entry in question.
+Individuals who are married to U.S. citizens are allowed, under some conditions, into the U.S. on tourist visas or visa waivers.
+Such applicants for entry must demonstrate to the satisfaction of the consular or port official that their trip is temporary; that they are likely to return to their country of citizenship because they have no interest in immigrating for the purposes of the entry in question.

 Most visas, including B-1/B-2 visas and visa waivers, do not allow dual intent.

 Intent to remain in the United States permanently at time of entry is not the same as a general desire to remain in the United States permanently, which is technically allowable.